How Do You Paint Mobile Home Walls: A Comprehensive Guide

 • Sand the Surface: Once the filler is dry, sand the area with fine-grit sandpaper to ensure it is smooth and level with the rest of the wall.

-4. Prime the Walls: After cleaning and repairing, apply a primer.
+4. Prime the Walls: After cleaning and repairs, apply a primer.
 This step is vital as it creates a uniform surface for the paint to adhere to and enhances the durability of the paint job.

 What Tools and Materials Do You Need?